isarnassiri/scQCEA/index.md

 You need to copy the files available at [LINK](https://github.com/isarnassiri/scQCEA/tree/CellTypeEnrichmentAnalysis_for_Multiple_Samples) to the folder of inputs files.
 You need to modify lines 5-6, and 10 in `CellTypeEnrichment_Multiple_Samples.sh` depending on the set-up of the HPC.

 **On a Desktop Computer:**
 You can run the `CellTypeEnrichment()` function in a loop for multiple inputs.
-Create a tab-separated file as described above, read the tab-separated file (e.g., gex_aggregation) in R, and use elements in each row as input parameters of `CellTypeEnrichment()` function.
+Create a tab-separated file as described above, read the tab-separated file (e.g., gex_aggregation) in R, and use elements in each row as input parameters of the `CellTypeEnrichment()` function.

 #### Transfer QC metrics summary to the Inputs folder

-Before running the `GenerateInteractiveQCReport()` function, you need to transfer `metrics_summary.csv` and `samples.metadata` files to the Inputs/ folder.
-You can use `MetricsSummary.sh` script to automatise transferring files for a scRNA-Seq project (e.g., P230078) as follows:
+Before running the `GenerateInteractiveQCReport()` function, you need to transfer the `metrics_summary.csv` and `samples.metadata` files to the Inputs/ folder.
+You can use the `MetricsSummary.sh` script to automatise transferring files for a scRNA-Seq project (e.g., P230078) as follows:

 You need to copy the MetricsSummary.sh script available at [LINK](https://github.com/isarnassiri/scQCEA/tree/MetricsSummary) to the folder of inputs files.